-Company hosts briefings for institutional investors and analysts to discuss information already released to the market via ASX and to provide background information to assist analysts and institutions in their understanding of the Company's businesses.
+The Company hosts briefings for institutional investors and analysts to discuss information already released to the market via ASX and to provide background information to assist analysts and institutions in their understanding of the Company's businesses.
 The Company's policy is to not disclose or discuss price sensitive information unless it has already been released to the market via the ASX.

-Generally, such briefings are conducted by the Managing Director and the CFO.
+Generally, such briefings are conducted by the Managing Director, the CFO and the General Manager Corporate Finance & Investor Relations.
 The Company Secretary may attend to consider (together with the Managing Director and other senior executives) whether there has been an inadvertent disclosure of price sensitive information.
 If there has been such a disclosure, then the information is immediately disclosed to the ASX.